Today's Articles

 He looked for work in one of the public markets.
 Eliot (the book author's wife) was also there, having come to hire a servant.
 She hired Alexander and brought him home.
 Alexander proved discreet about his recent history, leading Eliot to suspect that Alexander was an escaped slave.
 Eliot managed to keep him safe until the Emancipation Proclamation was issued.
 Alexander and his wife were reunited, if only for a short time.
 In 1866, Louisa died.

-In 1876, the statue was unveiled, with several notable people in attendance, including President Ulysses S. Grant, cabinet members, Supreme Court justices, other government figures, and Frederick Douglass, another former slave.
+The statue was unveiled in 1876, and several notable people were in attendance, including President Ulysses S. Grant, cabinet members, Supreme Court justices, other government figures, and Frederick Douglass, another former slave.
 However, neither Alexander nor Eliot was present.

 Death and aftermath